 FACING SETBACKS & LEARNING FROM THEM

 Recently, my dad has found a new method for helping students fund travel.
-Through the Department of Education Workforce Development program, students can work as interns in the program and get paid up to $20 an hour and earn $10,000 per year if they’re 16 and above.
-Because most of our competitions are in different countries and all over continental USA, we travel frequently, which can become a financial burden for many families.
+Through the Department of Education Workforce Development program, students can work as interns in the program and get paid up to $20 an hour and $10,000 per year if they’re 16 and above.
+Because most of our competitions are in different countries and all over the continental United States, we travel frequently, which can become a financial burden for many families.
 (I travel with my dad for more than 30 days a year for robotics competitions.)
-The Workforce Development program not only helps to alleviate families’ financial burdens, it also reduces the stress that comes from having to fundraise.
+The Workforce Development program not only helps alleviate families’ financial burdens but also reduces the stress that comes from having to fundraise.

 BEYOND ROBOTICS